sebbrochet/vmlauncher/README.md

-                        Specify the vCenter host to connect to -o PORT, --port PORT  Port to connect on (default is 443) -w WAIT, --wait WAIT  Time to wait in seconds between groups (default is 0) -r CLUSTER, --cluster CLUSTER
+                        Specify the vCenter host to connect to -o PORT, --port PORT  Port to connect on (default is 443) -w WAIT, --wait WAIT  Time to wait in seconds between groups (default is 0) -d DATACENTER, --datacenter DATACENTER
-                        Specify the cluster name to run commands on (default is all clusters)
-  -c CONFIG, --config CONFIG
+                        Specify the datacenter name to run commands on (default is all datacenters) -c CONFIG, --config CONFIG
                         Configuration file to use
   -v, --version         Print program version and exit.